LAION-AI/Open-Assistant/website/README.md

     navigate to `http://localhost:1080`.
 Check the email listed and click the log in link.
 You're now logged in and authenticated.

+### Using debug user credentials

+If you want to quickly test the website, you can use the debug user credentials workflow:

+1. Run `DEBUG_FAKE_USERS=true npm run dev` to start the website.
+1. Use the `Login` button in the top right to go to the login page.
+1. You should see a section for debug credentials.
+Enter any username you wish, you will be logged in as that user.

 ## Code Layout

 ### React Code